UniversalDependencies/docs/index.md

 the [UD mailing list](http://stp.lingfil.uu.se/mailman/listinfo/ud).
 See also the [list of open issues](issues.html) for the [Uppsala meeting](uppsala.html).

+For contributors: automatic validation run results prior to the v1.2 release can be accessed [here](validation.html).

 # Contribute

 [How to contribute](contributing.html).
 Also please read the [instructions](language_metadata.html) for adding a new language and encoding its metadata.